It has not been an easy year for me or my family. The struggle to find a path to a sustainable place of health feels harder than ever.

 How did I get here?
 How had my next generation IL-17 managed to cause me so many negative side effects even as I was doing better across all biometrics and across quality of life metrics?

 No wonder the doctor in Istanbul was so concerned.
-All the previous doctors had done was make my situation worse though inaction and delay and the action they taken made it worse.
+All the previous doctors had done was make my situation worse though inaction and delay m, and then the action they took made it worse.

 Now I have recovery ahead of me.
 Last night as I went to pee, I realized why they had padded the upper areas of my underwear with maxi pads.
 I’ve got no discharge downstairs but on the upper bikini area there was no such luck.